 China’s overseas financing is a distinct form of “patient capital” that marshals the country’s vast domestic resources to create commercial opportunities internationally.
 Its long-term risk tolerance and lack of policy conditionality has allowed developing economies to sidestep the fiscal austerity tendencies of Western markets and multilaterals.
 Globalizing Patient Capital examines China's state-led capitalism, and the costs and benefits of state versus market approaches to development.
 The book explores how patient capital affects national-level governance across the Americas and beyond, including the potential pitfalls of debt and dependency

-Selected by Professor Paul Poast (@ProfPaulPoast) as the International Relations book of the week in June 2021!
+Selected by Professor Paul Poast (@ProfPaulPoast) as the International Relations book of the week in summer 2021!

 “The best treatment of the political economy of China-Latin America finance to date.
 Kaplan shows how China’s ‘patient’ capital in Latin America may have the potential to support the region’s long-term development goals—in contrast with the volatile and conditional finance from the West.
 Kaplan shows that Latin American countries and China alike are climbing a learning curve to maximize the benefits and minimize the risks associated with their burgeoning economic relationship, while the United States sits puzzled and increasingly alarmed.”

 -Kevin Gallagher, Boston University

 “A valuable contribution to the burgeoning literature on China and Latin America.
 Kaplan argues that Chinese finance has a long-term approach and greater risk tolerance than Western capital.
 This enables Latin American governments to pursue their preferred development policies while avoiding the damaging cycles that have typified in the region.
 Both scholars and policymakers will benefit from reading the book.”